English (British) - American Dictionary

-UK US aerial antenna ("aerial" used regionally in the past but has faded from use) articulated lorry tractor-trailer bonnet hood boot trunk car park parking lot cats eyes reflectors (embedded in road) central reservation median demister defroster defogger dipped lights low beams diversion detour drink-driving drunk driving driving licence driver's license dual carriageway divided highway dumper truck dump truck estate car station wagon flat battery dead battery flyover overpass gear box transmission gear lever gear shift give way yield glove box glove compartment hire car rental car indicators turn signals jump leads jumper cables lorry truck main beams high beams (or full beams) metalled road paved road motorway freeway (Western U.S.) expressway (Eastern U.S.) Interstate See Notes number plate license plate petrol gasoline gas propeller shaft drive shaft recovery towing ring road beltway (Eastern U.S.) (or orbital) roundabout circle rotary (New England) Interestingly, the terms roundabout, traffic circle and rotary are all used in the US state of Iowa to denote different types of circular road arrangements. saloon car sedan silencer muffler slip road entrance or exit ramp straight straightaway (as at a race track) top up fill up top off See Notes transmission power train tyre tire unmade road dirt road, unpaved road verge shoulder (of road) windscreen windshield window heater defroster defogger wing fender wing mirror side mirror, side-view mirror zebra crossing crosswalk
+UK US aerial antenna ("aerial" used regionally in the past but has faded from use) articulated lorry tractor-trailer bonnet hood boot trunk car park parking lot cats eyes reflectors (embedded in road) central reservation median demister defroster defogger dipped lights low beams diversion detour drink-driving drunk driving driving licence driver's license dual carriageway divided highway dumper truck dump truck estate car station wagon flat battery dead battery flyover overpass gear box transmission gear lever gear shift give way yield glove box glove compartment hire car rental car indicators turn signals jump leads jumper cables lorry truck main beams high beams (or full beams) metalled road paved road motorway freeway (Western U.S.) expressway (Eastern U.S.) Interstate See Notes number plate license plate petrol gasoline gas recovery towing ring road beltway (Eastern U.S.) (or orbital) roundabout circle rotary (New England) Interestingly, the terms roundabout, traffic circle and rotary are all used in the US state of Iowa to denote different types of circular road arrangements. saloon car sedan silencer muffler slip road entrance or exit ramp straight straightaway (as at a race track) top up fill up top off See Notes transmission power train transmission shaft drive shaft tyre tire unmade road dirt road, unpaved road verge shoulder (of road) windscreen windshield window heater defroster defogger wing fender wing mirror side mirror, side-view mirror zebra crossing crosswalk

 US-UK - Cars and Driving:

-US UK antenna aerial beltway (Eastern U.S.) ring road (or orbital) circle, traffic circle roundabout crosswalk zebra crossing defogger window heater demister defroster window heater demister dead battery flat battery detour (noun) diversion dirt road unmade road divided highway dual carriageway drive shaft propeller shaft driver's license driving licence drunk driving drink-driving dump truck dumper truck expressway motorway (Eastern U.S.) fender wing fill up top up See Notes four lane road dual carriageway freeway (Western U.S.) motorway See Notes gas petrol gasoline gear shift gear lever glove compartment glove box high beams main beams (or full beams) hood bonnet Interstate motorway jumper cables jump leads license plate number plate low beams dipped lights median central reservation muffler silencer overpass flyover parking lot car park paved road metalled road power train transmission ramp (entrance or slip road exit) reflectors cats eyes (embedded in road) rental car hire car rotary (New England) roundabout sedan saloon car shoulder (of road) verge side mirror, wing mirror side-view mirror station wagon estate car straightaway straight (as at a race track) top off top up towing recovery tractor-trailer articulated lorry transmission gear box truck lorry trunk boot tire tyre turn signals indicators unpaved road unmade road yield give way windshield windscreen
+US UK antenna aerial beltway (Eastern U.S.) ring road (or orbital) circle, traffic circle roundabout crosswalk zebra crossing defogger window heater demister defroster window heater demister dead battery flat battery detour (noun) diversion dirt road unmade road divided highway dual carriageway drive shaft transmission shaft driver's license driving licence drunk driving drink-driving dump truck dumper truck expressway motorway (Eastern U.S.) fender wing fill up top up See Notes four lane road dual carriageway freeway (Western U.S.) motorway See Notes gas petrol gasoline gear shift gear lever glove compartment glove box high beams main beams (or full beams) hood bonnet Interstate motorway jumper cables jump leads license plate number plate low beams dipped lights median central reservation muffler silencer overpass flyover parking lot car park paved road metalled road power train transmission ramp (entrance or slip road exit) reflectors cats eyes (embedded in road) rental car hire car rotary (New England) roundabout sedan saloon car shoulder (of road) verge side mirror, wing mirror side-view mirror station wagon estate car straightaway straight (as at a race track) top off top up towing recovery tractor-trailer articulated lorry transmission gear box truck lorry trunk boot tire tyre turn signals indicators unpaved road unmade road yield give way windshield windscreen

 UK-US - Food: